andycroll/andycroll.com/_posts/2018/2018-01-07-be-sparing-when-using-unless.md

 ## Instead of…

-...using `unless` in ways that makes your brain hurt.
+…using `unless` in ways that makes your brain hurt.

 ```ruby
 # Example 1